aws-samples/serverless-store-finder/README.md

 ### API Pattern 2

-Population of the data for API2 takes place by uploading a CSV file to the Amazon S3 bucket designated for the data asset.
+Population of the data for API2 takes place by an automatic upload of the reference CSV file to the Amazon S3 bucket designated for the data asset.
+This is triggered through a Lambda custom resource, `storefinder-datageneration-upload`.
 The demo uses the [us-post-offices.csv](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/NUKCNA) file housed in the downloaded zip file.
+The bucket has an event notification configured which triggers a second Lambda function, `storefinder-datageneration`, when the file has been uploaded.
+This function uploads the file content into the PostgreSQL database table.

 Any CSV file conforming to the same data structure can be uploaded to the Amazon S3 bucket to populate the PostgreSQL database.
 The Amazon CloudWatch Logs log stream for the data generation AWS Lambda function will display its progress.